DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 If the sub-category contains further details it will have a colon at the end.
 If it doesn’t it will have a full stop.

 After the user selects ‘send feedback and reject application’ the feedback is sent to the candidate and the user is taken to the feedback page.

+### We kept ‘course full’ as a reason for rejection

+We considered moving ‘course full’ at the same level as ‘make offer’ and ‘reject application’.

+But we decided not to do that because:

+- we have a worry that some users might use it as a way to keep places for better candidates
+- we’d have to mark it as ‘application withdrawn’ when we think this is something triggered by candidates

+If anything, we’d let training providers withdraw their course or mark it as full.
+But this might be better off as a feature of Publish teacher training courses.

 ## Future considerations